andrianmarinov/slackware/MLWS-14.0-32bit/README.txt

 Slackware-based Microlinux Enterprise Workstation (MLWS).

-  · Introduction
+  * Introduction
-  · Installation
+  * Installation
-  · Download the Microlinux scripts
+  * Download the Microlinux scripts
-  · Configure 'slackpkg'
+  * Configure 'slackpkg'
-  · Trim and upgrade
+  * Trim and upgrade
-  · Install the MLWS package collection
+  * Install the MLWS package collection
-  · Set locales
+  * Set locales
-  · Multilib stuff
+  * Multilib stuff
-  · Clean up the applications menu
+  * Clean up the applications menu
-  · Finishing up
+  * Finishing up

-  · Build MLED from source
-  · A word about NVidia cards
-  · Java Development Kit
-  · Start the build

 Introduction
 ------------

-The Microlinux Enterprise Desktop is a full-blown production desktop based on the latest stable Slackware Linux and a trimmed-down KDE desktop.
+The Microlinux Enterprise Workstation is a full-blown production desktop based on the latest stable Slackware Linux and a trimmed-down KDE desktop.

 MLWS is *not* some derivative distribution.
 It consists of a collection of roughly 150 custom packages installed on top of an unaltered Slackware base